-The energy exchange between equatorially trapped baroclinic modes and equivalent barotropic modes with a significant projection on midlatitudes is, therefore, an important component in teleconnections.
-A number of studies have addressed processes at work in those exchanges.
+The energy exchange between equatorially trapped baroclinic modes and equivalent barotropic modes with a significant projection on midlatitudes is, therefore, an important component in teleconnections that needs to be addressed in a more sophisticated way.
+Instead of prescribing an upper level divergence as the Rossby wave source in the one level barotropic vorticity equation (e.g., Sardeshmukh and Hoskins 1988), a series of studies have been trying to diagnose the barotropic Rossby wave source term from the baroclinic-barotropic interactions and study the effect of each mechanism at work in the baroclinic to barotropic transition.
 Majda and Biello (2003) develop a set of simplified asymptotic equations describing the nonlinear interaction of near-resonant long-wavelength barotropic wave trains and equatorial baroclinic wave trains in the presence of sheared zonal mean winds, and emphasize the central role of baroclinic mean shear for sufficiently rapid nonlinear exchange of energy between the tropics and midlatitudes.
-Biello and Majda (2004bBiello and Majda (2004a) incorporate the dissipative mechanisms arising from radiative cooling and atmospheric boundary layer drag, to explain how this mechanism create barotropic/baroclinic spin up/spin down in the teleconnection process.
+This resonant nonlinear interaction is further examined in Biello and Majda (2004b) in the presence of vertically and meridionally sheared zonal mean winds, i.e., both symmetric and antisymmetric vertical (baroclinic) mean shear [SKL: symmetric and antisymmetric about the equator?].
+The effect of moderate antisymmetric winds is to shift the barotropic waves meridionally.
+Biello and Majda (2004a) incorporate the dissipative mechanisms arising from radiative cooling and atmospheric boundary layer drag, to explain how this mechanism create barotropic/baroclinic spin up/spin down in the teleconnection process.
 The results in Biello and Majda (2004a) indicate that although the dissipation slightly weakens the tropics to midlatitude connection, strong localized wave packets are nonetheless able to exchange energy between barotropic and baroclinic waves on intraseasonal timescales in the presence of baroclinic mean shear.
 Wang et al. (2010) examine how, in the presence of background vertical shear, the transition from equatorial baroclinic mode to equivalent barotropic mode at midlatitudes establishes the interhemispheric influence of the Atlantic Warm Pool (AWP) in the northern hemisphere on the south eastern Pacific.